 Geraldina Khatchikian

-Her formation follows a non-academic path, guided by experimentation and independent research.
-In 2017 she attended specialised courses in jewellery design and metalworking techniques at IED Milan; in 2018 she further developed her painting practice and understanding of the art system through a course at Sotheby’s Institute of Art, New York.
-Raised in a family of jewellers, she integrates artisanal heritage into a contemporary practice that moves fluidly across media and scale.
+Her education has followed an independent path, guided by experimentation, research, and technical study.
+In 2017, she attended specialised courses in jewellery design and goldsmithing techniques at IED Milan; in 2018, she further developed her practice at Sotheby’s Institute of Art in New York.

-Press
+Press & Publication

 2026.
 British Vogue, February Issue, Print Magazine